Bonidia/Bonidia/README.md

 ⭐ InteliGente has been selected for the next phase of the LED Prize 2025 (chosen from a total of 2,041 entries), an initiative by Globo and the Roberto Marinho Foundation, which aims to recognize innovative initiatives that are driving transformations in Brazilian education.

 ⭐ Finalist in the Innovation in Education category at the global GESS Education Awards 2024, recognized for the InteliGente project, which promotes equality through the democratization of AI knowledge.

+⭐ The InteliGente project won 2nd place in the Higher Education category at the EducDay Innovation Award 2025.

+⭐ Honorable Mention in the J.F.
+Marar Artificial Intelligence Award for Undergraduates 2024 with the project ChemAutoML – Democratizing Machine Learning for Cheminformatics.

 ⭐ Finalist in the Higher Education Category (Among the 10 finalists in the Higher Education Category - 2897 subscribers - BioFatecou Project), Transformer Educator Award - Sebrae, Instituto Significare and Bett Brasil, which aims to select the most transformative projects in Brazil, 2023.